 Department of Justice, The F.B.I., The Texas Rangers, and several congressional committees and

 legislators.
-He has written hundreds of letters and two books, that speak towards the historic
+He has written hundreds of letters and three books, that speak towards the historic

 abused that fall upon our nation's children and youth.
-Mr. Standley has produced and been part of
+Standley has produced and been part of

 several large symposiums regarding children and youth.
 He also wrote some of the first legislation